dangjinghao/dcc/readme.md

 ### Unsupport Features

 - bitfield
+  - I'm not good at align or something, so looks like I cannot solve this right now.
 - struct/union pass to or return from function by value
+  - same as before.
 - global variable initialization with value
+  - planned
 - sizeof operator
+  - planned
+- incomplete type
+  - planned

 ## Hint